raymond-lch/wallet-demo/README.md

 yarn dev
 ```

-This will start the development server at `http://localhost:5173` (default port).
+The development server will launch at http://localhost:5173 (default port).

 ### Building for Production
-To create a production build:
+To create a production build, run:

 ```bash
 npm run build